kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 1.2 =
-* PHP 5.3.2 or better is now required to run Nested Pages.
+* PHP 5.3.2+ is now required to run Nested Pages.
 Will not run or install on older versions of PHP.
 * Visual nesting indication limit removed
 * Portuguese Translation (Provided by Luis Martins)